 How to write a CV in English

-The style and layout of a curriculum vitae (CV, resumé) in English are often different to those in other languages.
-These steps explain how you can write a great CV in English, while keeping it simple and easy on the eye.
+The style and layout of a curriculum vitae (also called a CV or resumé) are often different in English to those in other languages.
+These steps explain how you can write a great CV in English, while keeping it simple and easy to read.

 Step 1: make notes